 Related to gas development are the gas transmission lines necessary to transport newly developed reserves.
 These transmission lines may be constructed regardless of whether natural gas is developed in NY.
-Indeed at this time there are at three gas transmission lines at various stages of planning that run through several of the existing and newly added service areas.
+Indeed, at this time there are at three gas transmission lines at various stages of planning that run through several of the existing and newly added service areas.
 We believe these transmission lines will be an important potential impact as efforts are made to move gas reserves to major metropolitan areas and possibly to coastal locations in order to transport liquefied gas to Europe.
+Pipelines development is also not related to highways or centers of human habitation, but rather are more likely will be spread throughout the landscape, adding an additional potential for loss of wetland functions and values through habitat fragmentation.